alihusayni/tll-next/content/services/application-for-asylum-in-the-usa.md

 * membership in a specific social group,
 * nationality, etc.
 These applicants, who are present in the US, might have faced persecution in the past or are afraid of being persecuted in the future if they return home.
-To make sure you are eligible to apply for asylum, you can use this[USCIS Tool](https://www.uscis.gov/humanitarian/form-i-589-filing-instructions-tool).
+To make sure you are eligible to apply for asylum, you can use this  [USCIS Tool](https://www.uscis.gov/humanitarian/form-i-589-filing-instructions-tool) .
 #### Submitting Form I-589
-Before anything, read[the Form I-589 instructions](https://www.uscis.gov/sites/default/files/document/forms/i-589instr.pdf)and ensure you can complete the form correctly.
+Before anything, read [the Form I-589 instructions](https://www.uscis.gov/sites/default/files/document/forms/i-589instr.pdf) and ensure you can complete the form correctly.
 Except for the form, you have to attach the supporting documentation.
 This includes:
 * the applicants personal statement about why they are seeking asylum.
 This statement should be detailed and explain the reasons and experiences of the applicant.
 * a report on the applicants home country's political, social, and economic conditions.